 Rear seat assembly realistically imitates the thrilling sounds of a cheap

-Leather seats highly suitable for Sudanese brass monkeys and Americans.
+Leather seats highly suitable for Brass Monkeys and Americans.

 The battery: expensive paperweight.

 the car which I now got rid of.
 In the process I lost GBP 10.000 in 12 months and in under